Your Guide to New Jersey Probate

 • Distributing the property in the estate in accordance with the decedent’s will or intestate law

-Depending on the size of the estate and how complicated its organizational structure, the probate process can sometimes be very time-consuming.
+Depending on the size of the estate and how complicated its organizational structure is, the probate process can sometimes be very time-consuming.
 It can also become expensive as court fees add up.

 New Jersey Probate Process